-Se minar presentation and notes Αp ppendixes Α Membership Tier 1 vs. Membership Tier 2: How they differ, by provision В The "retirement percentage" charts: The total percentage of salary average allowed, based on service and age Membership Tier 1 (established membership before 4/2/2012) C Overview of retirement Options A, B and C, tables and factors, and benefit estimate worksheet D Retirement planning: Common issues and application process checklist Ε Part-time service: How it is credited and other notes F Choosing your retirement date: Summer birthdays, mid-year retirements and other considerations G Social Security and the MTRS member
+Se minar presentation and notes Ар pendixes A Membership Tier 1 vs. Tier 2: How they differ, by provision В The "retirement percentage" charts: The total percentage of salary average allowed, based on service and age Membership Tier 1 (established membership before 4/2/2012)26 Membership Tier 2 (established membership on or after 4/2/2012)27 С Overview of retirement Options A, B and C, tables and factors, and benefit estimate worksheet D Retirement planning: Common issues and application process checklist E Part-time service: How it is credited and other notes F Choosing your retirement date: Summer birthdays, mid-year retirements and other considerations G Social Security and the MTRS member

 IMPORTANT NOTICE TO MEMBERS WHOSE EFFECTIVE MEMBERSHIP DATE IN A MASSACHUSETTS CONTRIBUTORY RETIREMENT SYSTEM IS ON OR AFTER APRIL 2, 2012: Based on your membership date, you are in Membership Tier 2, and subject to a different, less advantageous benefit structure than provided under Tier 1.
 Please note that, unless otherwise noted, the benefit examples illustrated in this program and booklet reflect the benefits provided under Tier 1, not Tier 2.
-If you have questions about your retirement benefits, or specific calculations, please contact us at geninfo@trb.state.ma.us.
+If you have questions about your retirement benefits, or specific calculations, please visit our website.
 The MTRS staff has developed this presentation to remind and inform you of your retirement benefit options, to give you the information you need to estimate your actual retirement allowance and to point out other issues you will need to consider in retirement.